chivalry/fm-library/docs/hyper-list.md

 > - Uses normal FileMaker sorting order
 > - Can handle 10s of thousands of records
 > - It works on FileMaker Go and FileMaker Pro

+This fork makes the following changes while retaining the functionality of the original
+version:

+- Moves the storage and retrieval of the default column separator setting into a custom function
+- Expects custom column separators to be passed as an optional parameter to the script
+- Simplifies the loop that concatenates the final result
+- Places the duplicated custom separator code within a loop
+- Takes advantage of the script parameter functions found in the `cf-library` module
+- Formats the various calculations for better readability and `fm-library` conventions

 Acknowledgements
 ----------------